candi-date-xyz/candi-date/docs/README-rust.md

 Shared-state concurrency, where multiple threads have access to some piece of data The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library

+Ch 18
+refutable   let & for
+both irrefutable     if let & while
+    * but warns on irrefutable